 Last Updated on

-While it may seem complicated to install a hot tub in your backyard, with a little planning, it’s a pretty simple process.
-You’ll need to take steps to simplify the install before the truck pulls up at the door with your spa, though.
+While it may seem a bit daunting to install a hot tub in your backyard, with a little planning, it’s a pretty simple process.

 Preparations for Installation

 First off, you’ll need to find out about your local building codes and permits, as well as electrical codes.

 You’ll want to do this before purchasing the hot tub, because the information you find out will likely influence what hot tub you get (if you haven’t already decided) and where you might put it.